Rover 75 : 2010 Replacement

 The 2010 Rover 3500

-Any thoughts that the design team at Longbridge lacked an understanding of Rover’s rich history should be reassured – and saddened – by these images.
-Reassured because this imposing looking saloon oozed Rover from its every pore, and had it made production in a form resembling these images, it would have advanced the marque’s prospects globally.
+Anyone thinking that the Design Team at Longbridge lacked an understanding of Rover’s rich history should be reassured – and saddened – by these images.
+Reassured because this imposing looking saloon oozed Rover from its every pore and, had it made production in a form resembling these images, it would have advanced the marque’s prospects globally.
 As for being saddened, well, it’s not hard to visualise these cars coming to market about now, backed by Chinese investment and ambition, underpinned by British skill.

-These are images of Lee Mitchell’s proposal for his facelifted Rover 75.
-As can be seen, Lee wanted to reinstate some of Rover’s cast iron solidity that were an integrated part of the Rover P5′s DNA – although ironically, he’s been influenced by the car that clearly took its styling cues from the ministerial Rover.
+These are images of Lee Mitchell’s proposal for his facelifted Rover 75 - as can be seen, Lee wanted to reinstate some of Rover’s cast iron solidity that were an integral part of the Rover P5′s DNA but, ironically, he’s been influenced by the car that clearly took its styling cues from the ministerial Rover.
 ‘There were three chosen scale models,’ he said.
 ‘One was more of a tradionally styled replacement in the vein of then then current 75; another was a lot more Japanese looking, looking rather like a Lexus; and then there was mine.

 More intriguing are these images, which detail another of Lee’s 75 replacement proposals.
 There’s a mix of influences here, from the P5 (in the grille), through the Mercedes-Benz CLS (in the overall four-door coupe concept) to the 2006 75 facelift (in the headlamp treatment of the final proposal, below).
 They all have their good points, and it’s clear that there’s genuine potential for a Rover revival had these cars been built…

 …or even maybe revived via the Rover marque’s current owner, Tata-controlled Jaguar-Land Rover.
 It’s good to dream.